Speakerboxxx/The Love Below: Awards and nominations

 Critically acclaimed, Speakerboxxx/The Love Below was nominated for a myriad of industry awards.
 At the 46th Annual Grammy Awards on February 8, 2004, it won Album of the Year, the most prestigious Grammy Award, and Best Rap Album.
 Outkast thus became only the second rap artists to win Album of the Year, after Lauryn Hill in 1999.
 Geoff Boucher from Los Angeles Times declared the album "the first pure hip-hop project" to win the award.
-While accepting the Best Rap Album award, André 3000 said: "Thank you", showed a peace sign, and left the stage.
+While accepting the Best Rap Album award, André 3000 said: "Thank you", showed the V sign, and left the stage.
 Carena Liptak of The Recording Academy retrospectively called the acceptance speech "perhaps the shortest" in the history of Grammy Awards.
 Speakerboxxx/The Love Below also won Best Album of the Year at the 2004 Soul Train Music Awards, and Favorite Rap/Hip-Hop Album at the American Music Awards of 2004.
 Internationally, Speakerboxx/The Love Below won Album of the Year at the 2004 MTV Video Music Awards Japan, while being nominated for the Brit Award for International Album in both 2004 and 2005, and for Best Album at the 2004 MTV Europe Music Awards.